vnescape/EL3XIR/README.md

 After successfull compilation, you can use EL3XIR via the make targets defined in `Makefile`.
 Here, we provide a quick overview of the most interesting targets.
 For further documentation about parameters look into the Makefile.
+EL3XIR is designed to be extended with other secure monitor binaries.
+If trying to fuzz a new secure monitor with EL3XIR the following steps are required:
+* Implement rehosting environment: This includes a bootloader stub, secure world stub, normal world stup, and handling of hardware interactions.
+	You may look into `../secmonRehosting/rehostingEnvironments/` to find examples.
+	Section 4.1 of our paper explains a high-level systematic process for rehosting secure monitor binaries.
+    We note that our rehosting environments are directly dependent on the exact binary, i.e., if you use a new binary you need to adjust breakpoint locations.

+* Optional harness synthesis: If you want to use EL3XIR's full potential you need the associated REE OS source code files (or already compiled as LLVM-Bitcode).
+	Then write a file \texttt{llvm-link.lst} that defines all kernel object files that may be interesting for exercising the secure monitor's interface.
+	Section 5.3 of our paper provides more details.
+	Finally, run `make run-synth-eval` to automatically synthesize the harness.

 ### Simple Test
 For running a simple single-core fuzzing campaign, place a targeted secure monitor binary at `/in/$TARGET/vendor-soc-bl31.bin`.